YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 #### Read compressed files without extraction
 You can actually read compressed files without extracting them into new files!
 But, why do we want to do that?
 Because we can directly feed it into other commands with pipes `|`, which saves disk space and computational time (We will talk about it later).

-Let's just run the followings
+Let's run the followings and see what you got.
 ```
 echo nonsense > temp.txt
 gzip temp.txt